You are on: darsys.com

 Phones:

-Will my cel phone work in London?
+Will my mbile phone work in London?
 If you are a US/Canadian

-is maybe.
+not.
 Most US carriers operate on the TDMA or CDMA networks.
+Europe

-Europe uses GSM.
-Although US carriers are offering GSM service
+uses GSM.
+Although US carriers are offering GSM service now,

-now, most phones do NOT have this multi-mode capability.
-Further
+most phones do NOT have this multi-mode capability.
+Further your

 is different than the US frequency.
 In short, check with your